-"This is a beautiful road, and I couldn't travel it were it not for the support of a loving husband and constant cheerleader, David Bates, along with my children, Jason and Sara.
-Any creative person who has the backing of an encouraging life partner offering stability and unwavering belief in you gives a robust advantage," said Renée Bates.
+"This is a beautiful and adventurous road, and I couldn't travel it were it not for the support of a loving husband and constant cheerleader, David Bates, along with my children, Jason and Sara.
+Any creative person who has the backing of an encouraging life partner offering stability and unwavering belief in you gives a freedom and firm foundation to build upon," said Renée.

-Continually seeking instruction and exposure to techniques and methods, and appreciating the availability of a prolific local art scene, additional to Kim Barrick, Renée has studied with Kevin Macpherson, Charles Brindley, Dawn Whitelaw, and Anne Blair Brown, among others.
-A growing list of artists' influence, present and past, includes John Singer Sargent, Joaquin Sorolla, Georgia O'Keefe, Richard Schmid, Kim English, Brian Rutenberg, Kathleen Dunphy and Tibor Nagy.
+Continually seeking instruction and exposure to techniques and methods, and appreciating the availability of a prolific local art scene, additional to Kim Barrick, Renée has studied with Kevin Macpherson, Charles Brindley, Dawn Whitelaw, Anne Blair Brown, and Charlie Hunter among others.
+A growing list of artists' influence, present and past, includes John Singer Sargent, Joaquin Sorolla, Georgia O'Keefe, William Stanley Haseltine, Richard Schmid, Kim English, Brian Rutenberg, Kathleen Dunphy and Tibor Nagy.